averissimo/mass-blast/README.md

 # How to use

 - Options are configurable via `config.yml` file
-  - Should change 'db_parent' and 'query_parent' to specify the parent directories for blast databases and queries
+  - Change 'db_parent' and 'query_parent' to specify the parent directories for blast databases and queries
-- change script.rb to call the necessary methods
+  - Change 'dbs' and 'folder_queries' to specify the databases that should be used and which query folders should be crawled
 - run `ruby script.rb`

 ## Methods available